qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 Things are looking better, but the labels are still too close to the marker.
-To fix this we can use the options on the ``Position`` entry.
+To fix this we can use the options on the ``Offset`` entry which is on the bottom of the menu.
 Here we can add offsets for the X and Y directions.
 Adding an X offset of 5 will move our labels off the marker and make them more readable.
 Of course if your marker symbol or font is larger, more of an offset will be required.